Activists want details on inquiry into ex-nuke weapons plant

-DENVER (AP) — Activists are asking a judge to make documents public from a 27-year-old criminal investigation into a former nuclear weapons plant outside Denver.
+DENVER (AP) — Activists asked a U.S. judge Thursday to make documents public from a 27-year-old criminal investigation into a former nuclear weapons plant outside Denver with a history of fires, leaks and spills.

-The activists said Thursday that the documents could show whether the federal government did enough to clean up the site before turning part of it into a wildlife refuge and opening it to the public.
+The activists said the documents could show whether the federal government did enough to clean up the site before turning part of it into a wildlife refuge and opening it to the public.

-The Rocky Flats plant made plutonium triggers for nuclear bombs until 1989, when it was shut down after a series of fires and accidental releases.
+The government built plutonium triggers at the Rocky Flats plant from 1952 to 1989.
+It was shut down after a two-year grand jury investigation into environmental violations.

-After a grand jury investigation, the plant operator pleaded guilty to environmental violations and was fined $18.5 million.
-The grand jury records are still sealed.
+After the investigation, Rockwell International, the contractor that operated the plant, pleaded guilty in 1992 to criminal charges that included mishandling chemical and radioactive material.
+The company was fined $18.5 million.

 Most Read Nation & World Stories